High-quality meat from small farms at a decent price delivered to your door.

 First off, both times I’ve ordered, the contents inside the box have been frozen solid, with the dry ice still very much intact.

 This hasn’t always been my experience when ordering meat online, as twice an order from Butcher Box came with the dry ice melted and the meat above 40 degrees, which is considered unsafe.
+(Fortunately, Butcher Box seems to have corrected this problem, as our team has since had positive experiences.
+See our Butcher Box review for complete details).

 So, for me and my wife — who is a registered dietician, a certified food safety manager, and has learned perhaps a little too much about food safety over the years — this was a big positive.